 The result did not seem like the trees we are used to seeing in nature but their peculiar appearance made them magical and original.
 Adele’s forest appears somewhat grusesome, which was a well desired characteristic since in the fairy tale created by the sister the dragon got hurt in the forest and needed to be rescued.

 While using Adele’s drawing as a reference, I worked on creating the forest composition for the final portrait painting.
 I worked with charcoal on paper at the beginning.
 I made numerous drawings in order to get a satisfying result.
 Below you can see images of the first and the last sketches.
-(In one of the following blog posts, there will be a video showing all the sketches and photographs of the making process).
+(Here you can view a video showing all the sketches and photographs of the making process).

 Only when I was satisfied with the composition, I moved on to painting.
 I worked with acrylics.
 (We agreed with the family that only the main figures will be painted in oils and the rest of the painting will be in acrylics.)
 After I paintined the background in light grey, I mixed up all the colours needed for the trees – black, brown, red and purple – the same ones as in Adele’s drawing.
 The colours were diluted with water to create double-cream consistency so that it could flow easily using this specific technique.
 I originally intended to use the same technique as Adele did for her drawing.
 However, after few expriments I realised that blowing paint with a straw creates overly unpredictable results.
 Therefore, in order to have more control, I decided to ‘draw’ the peculiarly shaped trunks and branches using pipettes.